-The American Public Transportation Association (APTA) recognized six organizations today for their outstanding achievements in sustainability.
-Public transit agencies and businesses voluntarily participate in the APTA Sustainability Commitment program and pledge to implement processes and actions that create continuous improvements in environmental, social, and economic sustainability.
+The American Public Transportation Association (APTA) recognized eight of its member organizations for continued achievements in sustainability.
+Public transit agencies and businesses voluntarily choose to join the APTA Sustainability Commitment program and pledge to implement processes and actions that create continuous improvements in environmental, social, and economic sustainability.
 Based on specific measurable achievements, organizations are given Platinum, Gold, Silver, and Bronze Level recognition.

 First started in 2009, 133 public transit agencies and businesses have signed on to the APTA Sustainability Commitment.
 Currently, 38 signatories have received recognition.